jrmolin/elastic-package/README.md

 <!-- PRESERVE END -->
 ```

 Any content between these markers will be preserved exactly as-is during AI-generated documentation updates.
-The system will automatically detect these sections, validate their preservation after generation, and warn you if any marked content was accidentally modified or removed.
+The system will automatically validate preservation after generation and warn if marked content was modified or removed.

+**Service Knowledge Base:**

+Place a `docs/knowledge_base/service_info.md` file in your package to provide authoritative service information.
+This file is treated as the source of truth and takes precedence over web search results during documentation generation.

+**Custom Prompts:**

+Enable `llm.external_prompts` in your profile config to use custom prompt files.
+Place them in:
+- `~/.elastic-package/profiles/<profile>/prompts/` (profile-specific)
+- `~/.elastic-package/prompts/` (global)

+Available prompt files: `initial_prompt.txt`, `revision_prompt.txt`, `limit_hit_prompt.txt`

 ## Useful environment variables